xpipe-io/xpipe-io.github.io/docs/security.md

 Whenever you open a remote connection in a terminal from XPipe, your terminal sometimes shows the name of a script located in your temp directory in the title bar to indicate that you're currently executing it.
 The naming scheme of these scripts is usually something like `exec-<id>.(bat|sh|ps1)`.
 This is intended as these scripts contain all commands that are required to realize the functionality of connecting and initializing the shell environment.
-These scripts do not contain any sensitive information, you are free to inspect them yourselves in the temp directory.
+These scripts do not contain any sensitive information, you are free to inspect them yourselves in the temporary directory.

-In case a script connects to a remote system and passes login information to a program via variables or askpass programs, it automatically becomes useless after being invoked once (See [above](#passing-of-sensitive-information)).
-As the script is run immediately after it is created initially, e.g. when using the `Open in terminal` functionality, it becomes useless pretty much instantly so any attacker doesn't obtain any sensitive information from it.
+In some cases, e.g., when you want to run shell environment init commands on a remote system, XPipe also has to create shell scripts on the remote system.
+If you don't want XPipe to modify the remote file system under any circumstances, there is a setting to completely disable this behavior.

 ### Logging

 By default, XPipe creates log files located in `~/.xpipe/logs`.
 These log files do not contain any sensitive information.
-If you choose to launch XPipe in debug mode, these logs are printed to the console instead and will contain a lot more and finer grained information, some of which might be sensitive.
+If you choose to launch XPipe in debug mode, log information is printed to the console instead and will contain a lot more and finer grained information, some of which might be sensitive.

 ### Issue reports

 Whenever an error occurs within XPipe or you choose to open the error reporter dialog, you have the option to automatically send an error report with optional feedback and attachments.
-This error report does not contain any sensitive information, unless you explicitly choose to attach log files.
+This error report does not contain any personal information unless you explicitly choose to attach log files.

-## Isolation of systems

-Any infected remote system should be isolated enough such that any infection can't spread through XPipe.

-### User isolation

-All relevant files like configuration files and other required temporary files are only accessible by the current user.
-Any other user on a system can't read or write them unless they have root/Administrator privileges.

-### Isolation of remote systems

-When you add a remote system as a host within XPipe, it is implicitly assumed that you trust this system.
-Any required login information is sent to and handled on that remote host when required, so it would be possible for malicious program with sufficient privileges to obtain any information sent to that host.
-This would require an attacker to be able to access files of the user that is used to log into the remote system.
-It should however not be possible for any malicious program on the remote host to obtain other information stored by XPipe that is not explicitly sent to that host.